New Student Orientation

 As parents, we mark our child’s growth and development in milestones.
 Perhaps you celebrated your child’s first steps, first tooth, first day of kindergarten, first day of high school, or even first date!
 Soon — whether you are the parent of a fall start, winter start, transfer, international, or exchange student — you will mark a new “first” as your student arrives on campus for her or his first day at Colorado College.

 We hope that you will join us for this milestone event!
 All parents are encouraged to attend special parent programming held during orientation.

 New Student Orientation — for students who have been admitted as fall starts for the 2016-17 academic year (including transfer students and Fall Semester Away participants)—will be held August 20-28, 2016.
+More detailed schedule information will be available in March.
 Parent programming is scheduled for Saturday, August 20, 2016.

 Winter Start Orientation — for students who have been admitted as winter starts for the 2015-16 academic year—will be held January 9-17, 2016.
 Parent programming is scheduled for Saturday and Sunday, January 9 and 10.

 Taking Care of Details

 CC Bound is your student’s gateway to beginning life at Colorado College, and it contains all the background information and forms that students need to prepare for their arrival on campus.
 All students will be sent the information they need to access CC Bound via “snail mail.”
 Fall start students can expect to receive their information as early as June 1.
 Winter start students can expect to receive their information as early as July 1.
 Your student’s Colorado College ID number, Colorado College email address, Colorado College network account username, and Colorado College network account password are also included with this mailing.